CHGLongStone/just-core/docs/WTFAQ.md

 WhY?

+### 1) A Framework designed to support business requirements not just render HTML

-### tired of dealing with other frameworks
+### 2) tired of dealing with other frameworks

-With nearly 2 decades in the language the principle developer has seen the bloat factor from
+With nearly 2 decades in the LAMP Stack the principle developer has seen the bloat factor from

 * _hyper abstraction_ for accessibility
 * _pre-optimization_ or the _no optimization required_ mindset